klaytn/kips/KIPs/kip-draft_kgp6.md

 The smart contract will have the following structs :

-- `Retired`: to store the details of retired and approver addresses.
+- `Retired`: to represent the details of retired and approver addresses.
 - `Newbie`: to store newbie and amount.

 #### Storage